blockful-io/swaplace-contracts/.github/ISSUE_TEMPLATE/refactor-template.md

 ---
-name: Refactor Template
+name: Refactor Request
-about: 'Refactor '
+about: Suggest the refactoring for this project
-title: 'refactor:'
+title: "refactor:"
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: ""
 ---

 ## Refactor Request